 How to solve SQL Server error 823 ?

-The first step would be to run a DBCC CHECKDB command and try to repair the database using the following sentences:
+The first step would be to run a DBCC CHECKDB command and check if it returns consistency errors.
+If it does, try to restore your database from a backup.
+Once the database is restored, run a CHECKDB to verify that the problem is solved.

 DBCC CHECKDB (DB_NAME, REPAIR_REBUILD);